andersao/l5-repository/README.md

 ### Skip criteria defined in the repository

-Use `skipCriteria` before any method in the repository
+Use `skipCriteria` before any other chaining method

 ```php
 $posts = $this->repository->skipCriteria()->all();